DJsimon93/Projet_genomique_401/README.md

 # Projet_genomique_401
 Quantitative morphology analysis

-To view full report check the Genomic.pdf file
+To view the full report check the Genomic.pdf file